ajogious/TypeCalc/README.md

 Click Reset → clears inputs and result

 🧑‍💻 Author
-Built as a basic project with 💙 for TypeScript.
+I Abdulmumuni Ajoge Built this basic project with 💙 for TypeScript.

 ---